LowriWilliams/LowriWilliams.github.io/content/authors/admin/_index.md

     url: 'https://www.cardiff.ac.uk'

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests revolve around on how to apply text mining and machine learning techniques in defence methodologies.
+bio: My research interests revolve around on how to apply text mining and machine learning techniques in cybersecurity defence methodologies.

 # Interests to show in About widget
 interests: